Representing Yourself at Your Family Law Trial: Definitions of Words Commonly Used in Family Law Cases

 Family Law Rules: The Family Law Rules are a set of rules that govern the practice of family law in Ontario.
 All cases in Ontario are expected to follow the Family Law Rules.

 Filing a form: Once a party has filled out a form, it must be filed with the family court.
-To file a form, you must go to the family court house and give the form to the clerk in the court.
+To file a form, you must go to the family courthouse and give the form to the clerk in the court.
+Rule 5 of the Family Law Rules tells you where you can start your family law case.
+Most of the time, you will need to start your case in the municipality where you are living, or, where the children live, if you are making any parenting related claims.

 Forms: Forms are the documents that you use to start a family case or respond to a family case.
 The government has provided specific forms for people to use at different stages in their family case.
 For example, you would use Form 8 to start your family law case.